 “Wangechi Mutu,” in Re: Collection: Selected Works from The Studio Museum in Harlem.
 New York: The Studio Museum in Harlem, 2010.

-Sarah Lewis and Daniel Belasco, The Dissolve: The SITE Santa Fe Eighth International Biennial, exh. cat.
+Sarah Lewis and Daniel Belasco, The Dissolve: The SITE Santa Fe Eighth International Biennial.
 New York: Distributed Art Publishers, 2010.

 “A Reverence for Ordinary People,” in Mercy, Patience and Destiny: The Women of Whitfield Lovell’s Tableaux.
 Atlanta: Woodruff Arts Center and The Savannah College of Art and Design, 2009.

-“Freedom Beyond Fort Monroe,” in Collier Schorr ed.
-Freeway Balconies, exh. cat.
+“Freedom Beyond Fort Monroe,” in Collier Schorr, ed., Freeway Balconie.
 New York: Distributed Art Publishers and the Guggenheim Museum, 2008.

-“Incendiary Acts,” in Cassandra Coblentz ed.
-Lyle Ashton Harris: Blow Up, exh. cat.
+“Incendiary Acts,” in Cassandra Coblentz, ed., Lyle Ashton Harris: Blow Up.
 Scottsdale, AZ: Scottsdale Museum of Contemporary Art and Greg Miller & Co., 2008.

-“Mark Bradford: The Evidence of Things Not Seen,” in Street Level, exh. cat.
+“Mark Bradford: The Evidence of Things Not Seen,” in Street Level.
 Durham, NC: Duke University Press / The Nasher Museum at Duke University, 2007.

-“Boris Achour,” Notre Histoire: Une Scène Artistique Française Émergent, exh. cat.
-Paris: Palais du Toyko, 2006.
+“Boris Achour: Creationism,” in Notre Histoire: Une Scène Artistique Française Émergent.
+Paris: Palais du Tokyo, 2006.

-“Zoe Charlton,” in Thelma Golden ed., Frequency, exh. cat.
+“Zoe Charlton,” in Thelma Golden, ed., Frequency.
 New York: The Studio Museum in Harlem, 2005.